 Trails crisscross everywhere and I find myself having to pay attention to not get myself lost (imagine that).
 Zoning out and just hiking is a luxury only occasionally afforded by the CDT (a big difference from life on the Pacific Crest Trail).

-In addition to having to avoid taking the wrong trail, I also find myself having to avoid water-filled holes in the ground that are literally deep enough to fully submerge me should I accidentally step into one.
+In addition to having to avoid taking the wrong trail, I also find myself having to avoid water-filled holes in the ground that are deep enough to fully submerge me should I accidentally step into one.
 This is some next-level-thru-hiking shit.

 Relief from the freezing, flooded meadow that is the trail comes as I begin descending into what I hope will be some nicer terrain.